-During 2020, the Authority was a subrecipient of federal Coronavirus Relief Funds of \$10,000,000 passed through the State of New Jersey, Department of the Treasury.
+During 2021 and 2020, the Authority was a subrecipient of federal Coronavirus Relief Funds of \$15,450,000 and \$10,250,000, respectively, passed through the State of New Jersey, Department of the Treasury.
 The State of New Jersey specified the funds were to be utilized for a Small Business Lease Emergency Assistance Grant Program (SBLEAGP) in which the Authority was to assist small businesses that are unable to pay their lease payments due to the mandatory closure of their businesses due to the COVID-19 pandemic.
 If the Authority were unable to provide the assistance specified in the agreement with the State of New Jersey, the funds would be refundable back to the State of New Jersey, Department of the Treasurer.
-The Authority intends to spend the balance of \$1,627,129 in the subsequent year on the SBLEAGP.